axieinfinity/bridge-v2/README.md

 ```

 #### 11. subscriptions (object)
 Includes all subscriptions bridge is observing in a listener.
-Each subscription contains subscription's name and subscription's config.
+Each subscription contains the subscription name and subscription config.
-- `to`: Indicates the receiver/contract address that bridge uses as one of the condition to trigger a subscription
+- `to`: Indicates the receiver/contract address that bridge uses as one of the conditions to trigger a subscription
 - `type`: There are 2 types, `0` is `transaction event` and `1` is `log's event`
-- `handler`: Define the contract and the event want to listen
+- `handler`: Define the contract and the event that want to listen
   - `contract`: The contract name.
 This is defined on repo [Bridge Contracts](https://github.com/axieinfinity/bridge-contracts/blob/master/main.go#L13-L20)
   - `name`: The event name
 - `callbacks`: List all callbacks function when data is decoded.
-This is a map (pair) where key is the listener's name and value is the function that is called in that listener.
+This is a map (pair) where the key is the listener's name and the value is the function that is called in that listener.
 For example:

 ```json5
 {